aprilyw/writingwithaphasia/static/md/brian.md

 •	Aphasia Conversation Group: At IHP, we have Aphasia Conversation Group once a week.
 Sorry – this group is only for people with aphasia!
 We just chat.

-•	Aphasia Community Group: At Boston University Aphasia Resource Center (ARC), every other Saturday for one-a-half-hours we have Aphasia Community Group, led by Jerry Kaplan.
+•	Aphasia Community Group: At Boston University Aphasia Resource Center (ARC), every other Saturday for one-and-a-half-hours we have Aphasia Community Group, led by Jerry Kaplan.
 Sorry again – only for those with aphasia!
 Sometimes we have another great speaker – it is exciting!

 •	Book Clubs: I have two Book Clubs – one for nonfiction at Boston University ARC and one for fiction at Clarity Brain Wellness.
 Reading is hard for me; we read one book over eight to ten weeks.
 We read just 40 pages per week.
 Again, it is slow – but I read the whole book, which is satisfying.